 A shareholder giving a proxy has the power to revoke it at any time before the right granted is exercised.
 A proxy is also considered revoked if the shareholder attends the meeting in person and expressed his intention to vote in person.

 This proxy does not need to be notarized.
-(Partnerships, Corporations and Associations must attach certified resolutions thereof designating Proxy/Representative and Authorized Signatories.)

-WE ARE NOT ASKING YOU FOR A PROXY AND YOU ARE NOT REQUESTED TO SEND US A PROXY
+Individual Stockholders must attach a Special Power of Attorney or Letter of Authority which grants general or limited authority to his/her designated Proxy/Representative and Authorized Signatory/ies.

+THIS FORM IS NOT A SOLICATION TO EXECUTE OR DESIGNATE A PROXY.